foundry-rs/starknet-foundry/docs/src/appendix/cast/call.md

 # `call`
-Call a smart contract on Starknet with given parameters.
+Call a smart contract on Starknet with the given parameters.

 ## `--contract-address, -a <CONTRACT_ADDRESS>`
 Required.